 Neuromuscular dentistry is an advanced form of dental care that is concerned with correcting jaw misalignment and achieving balanced occlusion (bite) between the upper and lower teeth.
 Properly aligning the temporomandibular joint can relieve many of the symptoms associated with TMJ disorders.

-Dr. Willardsen has been extensively trained in neuromuscular dentistry and treatment of TMJ disorders and creates customized strategies for accomplishing his patients’ treatment goals.
+Dr. Willardsen and our team have been extensively trained in neuromuscular dentistry and treatment of TMJ disorders and creates customized strategies for accomplishing his patients’ treatment goals.

 Treatment for TMJ Disorder

-- The K7 Neuromuscular EMG and Jaw Tracking device allows Dr. Willardsen to measure, track, and display muscle electrical activity, which can lead to more accurate TMJ disorder diagnosis and more effective application of treatment methods.
+- The K7 Neuromuscular EMG and Jaw Tracking device allows Dr. Willardsen and our dentists to measure, track, and display muscle electrical activity, which can lead to more accurate TMJ disorder diagnosis and more effective application of treatment methods.

 - The T-Scan® Occlusal Analysis System measures bite forces and identifies problematic points of contact between teeth.
-The information provided by the T-Scan is incredibly accurate and allows Dr. Willardsen to create a precisely balanced bite.
+The information provided by the T-Scan is incredibly accurate and allows your dentist to create a precisely balanced bite.

-Based on the findings gathered in your initial evaluation, Dr. Willardsen will create a treatment plan designed to improve the structure, function, and physiology of your TMJ and bite.
+Based on the findings gathered in your initial evaluation, your dentist will create a treatment plan designed to improve the structure, function, and physiology of your TMJ and bite.
 These treatments can include:

 - Therapeutic medications to alleviate muscle tension and inflammation